 Eiiiiiiiiiiii!
 That’s my excited dolphin sound.
 I do an IMPRESSIVE impression when I’m extra hyped (according to my kids).
 Anyway, I’m BEYOND excited to take you on a little tour of our new house in Florida, as it looked when we first laid eyes on it back in February.
 As luck would have it, that was also the last time we laid eyes on it in person (thanks to our spring break trip being cancelled due to staying hunkered down at home).
-So it feels like a ton has changed since we were in it a few months ago – both from a global standpoint (worldwide pandemic), and also from a reno standpoint (since we took these photos & the video walk-though, a lot of the things that made it unlivable at the time have been remedied over the last 6 weeks or so by our contractor and his small socially distant crews ;)
+So it feels like a ton has changed since we were in it a few months ago – both from a global standpoint (worldwide pandemic), and also from a reno standpoint (since we took these photos, a lot of the things that made it unlivable at the time have been remedied over the last 6 weeks or so by our contractor and his small socially distant crews ;)

 Do we wish we were there in person overseeing all of this reno?
 HECK YEAH.
 But we can live with a few more weeks of renovating from afar, because by the end of the first week of May, our house should be livable enough for us to move in and take over!
 Which is right when the packed Pod that we shipped from Richmond should arrive.
 Which means we’re finally going to realize a huge goal that we’ve been working towards for months and months: just owning one smaller house – and getting to live in it!
 CUE THE EXCITED DOLPHIN SOUND EFFECT ONE MORE TIME FOR EMPHASIS.